-Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns and gospel quartet standards.
+Country gospel music really stands the test of time.
+Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns like "Amazing Grace" and "How Great Thou Art" and gospel quartet standards.

-Over time, this has been a go-to song of faith for country singers.
+Over time, this country gospel song has been a go-to.
 For example, Hank Williams sang it back in the day, Kitty Wells made it the title track of one of her great albums and Wanda Jackson revisited it this century while collaborating with Jack White.
-It's a Bailes Brothers original, recorded by the West Virigina-based family band in the 1940s.
+It's a Bailes Brothers original, recorded by the West Virginia-based family band in the 1940s.

 Alfred E. Brumley brought more than gospel classics into the world.
 He's also the father of Tom Brumley, a steel guitarist for Buck Owens' Buckaroos and a prime mover in the Bakersfield Sound's birth.
 The elder Brumley's family would've impacted country music regardless, considering how often "Turn Your Radio On" popped up on recordings by Ray Stevens, John Hartford and others.

 3. Grady and Hazel Cole - "Tramp on the Street"

 Although this song is closely associated with Hank Williams, whose version probably informed covers by Joan Baez and other folk revivalists, it was first written and recorded by North Georgia "hillbilly" duo Grady and Hazel Cole.
 Although Grady Cole helped write hundreds of songs, including Louvin Brothers deep cut "What A Change One Day Can Make," only this gospel favorite transcends the days of rural singing stars and 15-minute radio spots.